 StrokeCenter: Adapting the Home after a Stroke

-A wide variety of products and appliances help people perform “activities of daily living”–i.e., eating, food preparation, bathing, dressing.
+A wide variety of products and appliances help people perform “activities of daily living”–i.e., eating, food preparation, bathing, and dressing.
 Many of these items are available from drug stores and large retail stores:

-A variety of personal care products are designed to help people with physical or cognitive limitations dress, disrobe, groom and maintain good hygiene.
+A variety of personal care products are designed to help people with physical or cognitive limitations dress, disrobe, groom, and maintain good hygiene.

 Dressing and grooming aids include dressing sticks, elastic or non-tie shoelaces, buttonhooks, zipper pulls, velcro, easy-to-pull sock and panty hose aids, long-handled combs and brushes, pumps for soap or toothpaste, and various reaching tools.

 No-rinse shampoo, body bath and body wash that does not require rinsing off with water, which can be helpful if your loved one has difficulty getting in and out of a bathtub.

 Adaptive clothing is designed for people who have difficulty dressing because of cognitive and/or physical disability, or who need frequent changing due to incontinence.
 The clothing is made to be both fashionable and convenient.

 People with chronic illnesses often take several prescription or nonprescription medications daily for which the following devices can help: